Pineapple Express: California, January 2021

-A powerful winter storm channeled a Pineapple Express into California from January 26–29.
+A powerful winter storm channeled a Pineapple Express into California from 26 to 29 January.
 One person was injured in one of the mudslides in Northern California, and many structures suffered damage.
 The storm killed at least two people in California.
 A significant length of California State Route 1 along the Big Sur collapsed into the ocean after massive amounts of rain were dumped, causing a debris flow onto the highway, which in turn triggered the collapse.
 In Southern California, the storm triggered widespread flooding and debris flows, forcing the evacuations of thousands of people and also causing widespread property damage.
 Salinas received 4 in of rainfall for the entire event causing mudflows that forced 7,000 people to evacuate.
 Across the State of California, the storm knocked out power to an estimated 575,000 people at one point, according to power outage tracking maps and PG&E. In the mountainous parts of the state, the winter storm dropped tremendous amounts of heavy snow, with Mammoth Mountain Ski Area receiving 94 in within 72 hours, and a total of 107 in of snowfall for the entire event.
 Blizzard conditions were also recorded on parts of the Sierra Nevada.
 Very high wind gusts were also observed, with gusts over 100 mph observed at Alpine Meadows, peaking at 126 mph.

 Pacific Northwest, 2021

-Heavy rains attributed to a Pineapple Express event heavily impacted the Puget Sound region from Bellingham, Washington into the British Columbia Interior and the Lower Mainland from November 14–15.
-At the peak of the rainstorm on November 15, Bellingham received 2.78 in of rain while Hope, B.C. measured rainfall of 277.5 mm from November 14–15.
+Heavy rains attributed to a Pineapple Express event heavily impacted the Puget Sound region from Bellingham, Washington into the British Columbia Interior and the Lower Mainland from 14 to 15 November.
+At the peak of the rainstorm on 15 November, Bellingham received 2.78 in of rain while Hope, B.C. measured rainfall of 277.5 mm from 14 to 15 November.
 The resulting floods and ensuing mass wasting events forced the closure of all major Canadian road connections to Vancouver, British Columbia including Highway 1, the Coquihalla, and the Sea to Sky Highway.